 The rationale behind the BRAT diet is to discourage people from eating foods that can trigger gastrointestinal symptoms like diarrhoea and gas (11).
 Also, the diet encourages the consumption of the soft, milder foods that don’t have the intense odours and flavours that often make some people feel disgusted and so on.

-This is just one of the reasons why a BRAT diet is not recommended for treatment by some physicians.
+This is just one of the reasons why doctors recommend the BRAT diet for short-term use only.
 In fact, the American Academy of Pediatrics has placed a note of warning that as soon a child begins recovering from gut-related illnesses, the intake of a well-balanced diet should immediately be resumed to avoid additional complications.

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!